Nagaft/regex-validation-URLs/gist.md

 Character escapes are used to allow special characters to be used in a pattern.
 In our regex, \/ is used to match a forward slash, and \. is used to match a period, as both are special characters in regex syntax.

+## Conclusion

+This regex is very useful for all the web developers to verify their URLs as a good practice

 ## Author
 https://github.com/Nagaft